reganveve/test-ojbect-to-world-interaction/README.md

 # test-ojbect-to-world-interaction
-A template that includes a first-person character controller.
+A template that includes a first-person character controller and environment.
 This serves as the base for a small coding and design test

 ## Instructions